VirtoCommerce/vc-docs/platform/user-guide/docs/quotes/manage-quotes.md

 ![Readmore](media/readmore.png){: width="25"} [Creating quotes](../../../../storefront/user-guide/shopping/submit-quotes)

-## View Quotes List and Quote Details
+## View quotes list and quote details

 To view the list of submitted quotes and details of a specific quote: